ScottPlot/ScottPlot.NET/content/cookbook/4.1/category/palette/index.md

 ---
+noindex: true
-Title: "Palette - ScottPlot 4.1 Cookbook"
+title: "Palette - ScottPlot 4.1 Cookbook"
 Description: "The Palette defines default colors for new objects added to the plot."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71